 (e) a federal or provincial Crown corporation or agency;

 (f) a municipality;

 (g) a local government district;

-(h) a conservation district established under The Conservation Districts Act.
+(h) a watershed district established or continued under The Watershed Districts Act.

 (a) all persons who appear from the certificate of title

 (i) to have an interest in the land,

 (ii) to have a registered charge, lien or judgment against the land, or